 Effective treatment that’s right for you

-Our expert vascular Consultants can support you with a range of safe and effective varicose vein removal treatments to help you make a decision.
+At KIMS Hospital we work with expert vascular Consultants, who can support you with a range of safe and effective varicose vein removal treatments to help you make a decision.

 Prices & payment